 Legendary Linn CD12

 In fact, the sound coming from this little sleek box being fed into my Vinnie Rossi L2DAC reminds me ALOT of the old Linn Sondek CD12 which was a $20,000 CD player from back in the day.
-It WAS indeed the nicest sounding CD I have ever heard at that time.
+It was indeed the nicest sounding CD I have ever heard at that time.
 It even came with its own flight case.
 Yes, this $549 streamer is reminding me of THAT sound.
 Relaxed, fluid, foot tapping, wholesome and big with never a hint of digital glare or harshness.
 Something those old Linn disc spinners excelled at.
 Remember when I said I have been at this since I was 15?
 I wasn’t kidding!
-I have tried and heard MANY pieces of HiFi in my life so speak from experience and while my ears may differ from yours, all I am doing here is readying my experience.
+I have tried and heard MANY pieces of HiFi in my life so I speak from experience and while my ears may differ from yours, all I am doing here is relaying my experience.
 So take from it what you will.

 The Node 2i is the current streamer from Bluesound and much improved over the first generation of the device.
 Bluesound has made waves with their streaming solutions and even speakers for the “whole house” experience.
 It is like Bluesound took the Sonos connect concept and improved upon it in many ways.